Whatsapp: +39 3770914555

 March 25th Is Dantedì: Celebrate Dante and the Italian Language

 March 25 is Italy’s National Day dedicated to Dante Alighieri, known as Dantedì.
-According to scholars, this is the date in the year 1300 when Dante began his journey in the Divine Comedy, famously getting lost “in a dark forest” (selva oscura).
-It’s also the perfect day to learn Italian with Dante and explore the origin of many timeless expressions.
+According to scholars, this is the date in the year 1300 when Dante began his journey in the Divine Comedy, famously getting lost in a dark forest (selva oscura).
+It’s also the perfect occasion to celebrate the Italian language and to discover how culture, literature and everyday expressions are deeply connected.

-Did you know many popular Italian phrases were actually coined by Dante?
+Did you know that many popular Italian phrases were actually coined by Dante?

-Let’s explore a few expressions from the Divine Comedy that Italians still use today – often without realizing their origin!
+Let’s explore a few expressions from the Divine Comedy that Italians still use today – often without realizing their origin.
+And if you want to experience the language where it truly lives, this is also one more reason to learn Italian in Milan and immerse yourself in authentic Italian culture.

-Learn Italian with Dante: Timeless Expressions from the Divine Comedy
+Learn Italian in Milan Through Dante: Timeless Expressions from the Divine Comedy

 Study Italian with Dante: “Stai fresco!
 Stiamo freschi!”